+5.1.
+Creating the WSFC Cluster Service

+Follow the steps below to create the WSFC cluster service.
+(If the WSFC cluster service was created in preparation, the following steps can be skipped.)

 5.1.1.
-Creating the MSFC Cluster Service

-Follow the steps below to create the MSFC cluster service.
-(If the MSFC cluster service was created in preparation, the following steps can be skipped.)

-5.1.1.1.
-Creating the Cluster Service
+Creating a Role of the JobCenter Cluster

-Right-click [Services and Applications] in the tree on the left pane of the [Failover Cluster Manager] screen and select [More Actions] - [Create Empty Service or Application] from the shortcut menu.
+Right-click [Roles] on the tree on the left pane of the [Failover Cluster Manager] screen, and then select [Create Empty Role].
+If a role is created with the status "Running", right-click it and select [Stop Role] to set the status to "Stopped".